-Nelson Baxter is President of ABM Technical Services, Inc. and co-founder of Machinery Health Monitoring and Electro-mechanical Diagnostic Services.
+Nelson L. Baxter is President of ABM Technical Services, Inc. and co-founder of Machinery Health Monitoring and Electro-mechanical Diagnostic Services.
 His 34 years of experience in the utilities industry include trouble-shooting rotating equipment, structural testing, and balancing.
 He is a contributing editor of Sound & Vibration Magazine, a Registered Professional Engineer, a Level IV Certified Vibration Analyst and Instructor for Level IV Class.
 Baxter holds an M.S. in Nuclear Engineering from Purdue University.

 Bob Sayer, P.E. is the President of the Vibration Institute and owner of Applied Structural Dynamics (Westerville, Ohio).
 He has over forty years of experience as a mechanical and structural engineering consultant to a wide range of industries including pulp & paper, mining & metals, fossil-fuel & nuclear power generation, petrochemical, food processing, glass manufacturing, and aerospace & defense.
 Mr. Sayer provides analytical and experimental dynamic analysis of mechanical equipment for design projects, structural and mechanical failure studies, and process reliability and efficiency studies.
 Mr. Sayer holds engineering degrees from Ohio University (BSCE), Cleveland State University (MSIE), and Purdue University (MSCE).
 He had the honor and fortune of collaborating with the late Art Crawford, a pioneer of vibration analysis, on numerous projects.
 Mr. Sayer is a regular contributor at technical conferences and has published over 50 technical articles and co-authored 2 chapters in “The Simplified Handbook of Vibration Analysis”.

-Monroe Voyles, P.E. is a mechanical engineer with more than 20 years of experience in across the chemical, oil & gas, pump improvement and many more industries, most recently serving as a solutions engineer for ITT Goulds Pumps.
+Monroe Voyles, P.E. is a mechanical engineer with more than 20 years of experience in and across the chemical, oil & gas, pump improvement and many more industries, most recently serving as a solutions engineer for ITT Goulds Pumps.
 His experience with large electric motors, gas turbines, centrifugal compressors, reciprocating compressors, steam turbines, large API pumps, ANSI pumps, liquid ring compressors, cooling tower fans/gear boxes, and large compressor gear boxes make him the perfect candidate to teach for the Vibration Institute.
 Monroe graduated with a B.S.M.E from Louisiana State University in 1994 and became a Professional Engineer in Louisiana in 2002 and Texas in 2014.
 He is a CAT IV Vibration Analyst.